-The national Internet service providers are backbone networks created and maintained by specialized companies.
-There are many national ISPs operating in North America; some of the most well known are SprintLink, PSINet, UUNet Technology, AGIS, and internet Mel.
-To provide connectivity between the end users, these backbone networks are connected by complex switching stations (normally run by a third party) called network access points (NAPs).
-Some national ISP networks are also connected to one another by private switching stations called peering points.
-These normally operate at a high data rate (up to 600 Mbps).
+The national Internet service providers are backbone networks created and maintained by specialized companies. these backbone networks are connected by complex switching stations (normally run by a third party) called network access points (NAPs).

 Regional Internet Service Providers:

 Regional internet service providers or regional ISPs are smaller ISPs that are connected to one or more national ISPs.
 They are at the third level of the hierarchy with a smaller data rate.
 Local Internet Service Providers: